 How to get to Coromandel Town: Driving from Auckland to Coromandel Town takes around 2½ hours, but an alternative day trip option is to catch the ferry from downtown Auckland with Fullers360.
 The journey across the Firth of Thames takes two hours, and incorporates a 15-minute minibus transfer to Coromandel Town.
 Transfers covering the short distance to Driving Creek are also available.

 Why go?
 Native birdlife on an island sanctuary

 Venture across the Hauraki Gulf to this predator-free bird sanctuary.
-Tiritiri Matangi’s avian superstars are the squat and quizzical takahē, a flightless bird only found on the island, and in the most remote wilderness areas of New Zealand’s South Island.
+Tiritiri Matangi’s avian superstars are the squat and quizzical takahē, a flightless bird found only on the island, in fenced predator-free sanctuaries, and in the most remote wilderness areas of New Zealand’s South Island.
 Strolling on the Tiritiri Matangi’s bush and beach trails may also reveal up to 30 other bird species.

 How to get to Tiritiri Matangi: Catch the ferry from downtown Auckland to Tiritiri Matangi with Fullers360.
-Fullers’ other island day trip destinations from Auckland include Rotoroa Island and Rangitoto Island.
+Fullers’ other island day-trip destinations from Auckland include Waiheke Island and Rangitoto Island.

 Enjoy the microclimate of Waiheke Island

 Auckland’s island of wine is a favorite escape for city locals, drawn to Waiheke’s vineyard restaurants and a Mediterranean-style microclimate that’s equal parts southern Europe and southern hemisphere.
 Challenge yourself on EcoZip’s zip line adventure, soaring high above vineyards and native bush, before a long lunch at the Spanish-influenced Casita Miro.